Other Events and Programs

 To support this commitment, the library will, on a quarterly basis, showcase collections and deliver programs featuring a universal theme as experienced by individuals and groups from diverse backgrounds.
 We strive to explore each topic through displays, programs and informational resources that ensure meaningful engagement and representation of all Haldimand County's community members.

-This quarter's theme is Diversity in Family.
+This quarter's theme is Patriotism.

 Please visit or contact your local branch for more information.